hane-smitter/zeet/README.md

-# `mygit` ― A Distributed Source Control System (Git-like)
+# `zeet` ― A Distributed Source Control System (Git-like)

 This project implements a distributed source control system in the style of Git.
-It is called `mygit`.
+It is called `zeet`.
 It provides core functionalities required for version control, such as initializing repositories, staging files, committing changes, and more.
 The tool is built to manage repositories on the local disk and is designed to be used as a CLI tool.

 ## Features

-- **Initialize Repository**: Create a repository in a directory, with the repository data stored in a `.mygit` subdirectory.
+- **Initialize Repository**: Create a repository in a directory, with the repository data stored in a `.zeet` subdirectory.
-- **Staging Files**: Add files to the staging area. (`mygit add .`)
+- **Staging Files**: Add files to the staging area. (`zeet add .`)
 - **Committing Changes**: Commit staged files with _messages_.
 - **Branching**: Create and switch between branches.
 - **Merging**: Merge branches with parallel work into mainline. _Fast-forward_ and _3-way merge_ are intelligently used to merge.
 - **Conflicts marking**: Conflicts are detected during merge and affected region in files are marked with symbols: `<<<<<<<`, `=======` and `>>>>>>>`.(conflicts require manual resolution)
-- **File Ignoring**: Specify files to be ignored during commits in `.mygitignore` file.
+- **File Ignoring**: Specify files to be ignored during commits in `.zeetignore` file.
 Will look for `.gitignore` file if missing.
 - **Viewing Commit History**: View the commit history with detailed information in a colorized output.
 - **Diffs**: View differences between commits and branches.